TheBornTurtle/ludoviko.xyz/posts/young-royals-s1.md

 > — Edvin Ryding as Prince Wilhelm, Young Royals 2021.

 ## Introduction
 So, if you couldn't tell, in this post I'm going to be discussing Young Royals.
 I feel like I should make a disclaimer first to say that I am by no means a jouralist and this post is entirely an opinion piece.
 As with all of my posts, this will most likely be badly written and slightly inaccurate.
 Feel free to discuss in the comments below or [contact me](/#social) if there are any inaccuracies.
+I really should add an updated mark to this post since I keep adding extra bits to it each time I watch the series again.
+I'm currently writing this on my 3rd watch and 1st watch with English dubs.
+If you enjoy the post, please keep checking back because there will probably be extra additions over time.

 I was wanting to use images from the programme in this post but I don't really know copyright law so unless I get permission from Netflix, this isn't going to happen.
 I was wanting to talk about some colour uses in the programme in a couple of the scenes but I could really do with images to explain this.